-To create our (ironically-shaped) square ball start by right-clicking on the Sprites folder and select Add Sprite.
-In the Sprite Properties window that pops up, name the sprite "spr_Ball".
-We'll also need to unclick the Transparent check box in the lower left of the window.
-We'll deal with transparencies plenty in later labs.
-Just above the Transparent check box, click Edit Sprite.
-When Sprite Editor window appears, select File New.
-Input 16 in both fields and click OK.
-Double-click on the newly created sprite (probably called "image 0").
-From here you'll enter the Image Editor, which is a fairly generic painting program.
-Use the Fill Bucket to paint the block white, click the Ok check at the left of the top toolbar, and again for the Sprite Editor and the Sprite Properties windows.
+To create our (ironically-shaped) square ball:

+- 1) Right-clicking on the Sprites folder and select Create Sprite. - 2) In the Sprite Properties window that pops up, name the sprite "spr\Ball". - 3) We'll also need to unclick the Transparent check box in the lower left of the window.
+We'll deal with transparencies plenty in later labs. - 4) Just above the Transparent check box, click Edit Sprite. - 5) When Sprite Editor window appears, select File→New. - 6) Input 16 in both fields and click Ok.
+Double-click on the newly created sprite (probably called "image0"). - 7) From here enter the Image Editor, which is a fairly generic painting program.
+Use the Fill Bucket to paint the block white - 8) Click the Ok check at the left of the top toolbar - 9) And again for the Sprite Editor and the Sprite Properties windows.